Bluebear77/Intern_ECLADATTA/Dataset-Experiment/ReasTAP/readme.md

+# ReasTAP Experiment on ECLADATTA Corpus

-ReasTAP experiment on 3 ECLADATTA corpus.
+This directory contains the results of the ReasTAP experiment conducted on three ECLADATTA corpora.

+## Output Files

-The output files are located @ ReasTAP/ReasTAP-main/synthetic_tableqa_generation/output-DatasetName.
+The output files for each dataset can be found in the following locations:

+- `ReasTAP/ReasTAP-main/synthetic_tableqa_generation/output-DatasetName`